Trying to figure out how to do long exposure photography?

-Blurry images are often discarded.
-They typically represent a failure to dial in the settings of your camera to account for the motion of a subject and the available light.
+Issues with long exposure photography typically represent a failure to dial in the settings of your camera to account for the motion of a subject and the available light.
 In long exposure photography, however, blurring is the whole point.

 Long exposure photography is a technique that celebrates objects in motion to produce an artistic, time warp effect.
-Using slow shutter speeds (1 second to several minutes), long exposure photography captures the path of movement in a scene.
+Using slow shutter speeds (one second to several minutes), long exposure photography captures the path of movement in a scene.
 This technique is frequently used in landscape images that feature a swirling night sky, roadways streaked with headlights, and soft, cloudy water, crashing against a sharp, jagged shoreline.

 How to Shoot Long Exposure Photos